mrtstr/obsidian/code/rust/r generic type.md

 END

-# anki

 START
 Basic
-- does the following code work and if not how to do it instead?
+- does the following code work?
+If not, why and how to do it instead?

 ```rust
 fn feed_animal<T: Eater>(animal: &T) {